aybmab/express-redux-sample/readme.md

 * Receiving feedback, fine tuning my example and learning more myself.
 * Helping others get insight into solving certain problems or using certain libraries.

-So with that, please reach out with suggestions for improvments or questions if something doesn't make sense or isn't clear!
+So with that, please reach out with suggestions for improvements or questions if something doesn't make sense or isn't clear!

 ## Table of Content